Blog

 Final thoughts

-For Pomodoro fans, or anyone who needs help with focus, Tick Tick is the best option on the list.
-It’s got tons of great features, even at the free level.
+For Pomodoro fans or anyone who needs help with focus, Tick Tick is the best option on the list.
+It’s got tons of great key features, even on the free plan.
 And the only cons are pretty minor.

 2. Todoist